ziyingsk/Humanoid_experiment/README.md

 ## Discussion

-First of all, it must be emphasized that this is just a simple experiment, so the following discussion is just some intuition:
+First of all, it must be emphasized that this is just a simple experiment with default hyper-parameters.
+This doesn't mean SAC outperformed other algorithms, so the following discussion is just some intuition:

 Let's review the key differences between these three algorithms:
 - **PPO**: Utilizes clipping to restrict overly rapid changes in action policies, ensuring stability in learning.